 Pineapple Conure Cage Requirements

-Not only is the selection of perches important, but their placement in the cage also plays an important role in keeping the Pineapple Conure amused for long.
+Not only is the selection of perches important, but their placement in the cage also plays an important role in keeping the Pineapple Conure amused for a long.
 These perches must be installed at an appropriate distance so that the little bird can take small to medium flights comfortably.
 Choosing a non-toxic wood material for making these perches is necessary to prevent any harm to the Pineapple Conures if they try to chew them.
-Also, the natural wood on the roadside might carry harmful traffic fumes, so it should be avoided at all costs.

-Choosing a good mix of soft and hard perches is essential here.
 Installing one sturdy perch will allow the Pineapple Conure to wipe his beak after having food.
 This resembles the act of Pineapples in the wild that helps them grind their beak naturally.
 Installing some soft chewable perches in the cage is also important for the same reason.
-One perch brushing against the toenails of Pineapple Conure shall also be installed for naturally grinding them off.
-Some birds might like a zigzag pattern that looks visibly appealing as well, but likings of individual birds do vary.
+Brushing against the toenails of Pineapple Conure shall also be installed for naturally grinding them off.
 Depending on how comfortable the individual pet bird feels, a pattern of perches can be created.

 Feeding Bowls